odil-T/Land-Cover-Classification/README.md

 1. Ensure you have Python and Anaconda installed.
 We must use a conda environment for this project.
 2. Open a terminal and clone the repository with `git clone https://github.com/odil-T/Land-Cover-Classification`.
 3. Navigate to the local repository's directory and enter `conda env create -f environment.yml` to install the dependencies.
-4. Install PyTorch from the [https://pytorch.org/get-started/locally/](official site) by selecting the appropriate specifications and entering the provided command.
+4. Install PyTorch from the [official site](https://pytorch.org/get-started/locally/) by selecting the appropriate specifications and entering the provided command.
 5. Activate the conda environment using `conda activate lulc`.
 6.